filipkristoferssonVTI/CERTAIN/README.md

    - Provides travel times between grid cells and stations, and defines which vehicles belong to which stations.

 3. **Event generation (missions)**
    - Implemented in `RegrModel`.
-   - Uses the lambda values to simulate events.
-   - For each grid cell and event type, events are generated with:
+   - For each grid cell and event type, a number of events are generated with:
    **y ~ Poisson(λ)**
-     - This is the setup right now, but the event generation method can be refined.

    - Each event becomes a *mission* with a location and start time.
+     - As of now, the start time is drawn randomly.
+This can be refined.

 4. **Response units**
    - A response unit is the required composition and number of vehicles for a given event type.